jHahs/TA-projects/liveproject/code/README.md

 ## Wishlist Hover

-For this story, I had to add a hover overlay to the thumbnail on the wishlist index page, if the campaign was going to expire in 5 days.
+For this story, I had to add a hover overlay to the thumbnail on the wishlist index page, if the campaign was going to expire within 5 days.
 So I used css and designed a hover effect for it to display meeting that logic.
 I created an image container to nest the thumbnail image in to execute on hover, which also displays the middle text.

 ```
 //css additions